y114git/y114git/README.md

 # 👋 Hi, I'm Y114!

 **Developer & Translator**
-Passionate about creating games, making technology accessible, and bringing joy and convenience to users.
+Passionate about creating various software, making technology accessible, and bringing joy and convenience to users.

 ---